risrajawat/Analog-Clock/README.md

 # Analog-Clock
-i made analog clock with  only using HTML, CSS &amp; JavaScript
+i build Analog Clock with using basic HTML, CSS & JavaScript and learn much thing with this..